 There will be a need for a more detailed investigation of the connection between "Kind of Activity Units" in the Industrial Commodity Statistics and "Enterprises" in the Account Statistics and have they are distributed into the 13 sub branches.
-There will also be a need for investigating how many fish processing enterprises there placed into other branches than NACE 15.20 do to multi-activities.
+There will also be a need for investigating how many fish processing enterprises there placed into other branches than NACE 15.20.

 It has also proved more difficult to calculate the raw material volume per species going into the processing industry than first expected.
-FOI will have to conduct further investigation on how to collected the needed data to comply with the demands listed in the DCR appendix XIX.
+FOI will have to conduct further investigation on how to collected the needed data to comply with the demands listed in Commission regulation (EC) No 1639/2001 of 25 July 2001 appendix XIX.